-- A. Certificated professional employees holding a Conditional SPC or APC shall be reimbursed up to \$2,225 per employee per fiscal year.
-Additional tuition reimbursement beyond the \$2,225 limit may be provided at the discretion of the Executive Director of Human Resources. - B. The following conditions shall apply to reimbursement: - 1.
-MSDE or College courses for employees with a Bachelor's degree must be in a job-related area and have approval of the Superintendent or his or her designee prior to enrollment in the course.
+- B. The following conditions shall apply to reimbursement: - MSDE or College courses for employees with a Bachelor's degree must be in a job-related area and have approval of the Superintendent or his or her designee prior to enrollment in the course.
 The courses for employees with a Master's degree must be in a job-related area and have approval of the Superintendent or his or her designee prior to enrollment in the course. - 2.
 Employees with a Bachelor's degree must earn a grade of C or better and the employee with a Master's degree must earn a grade of B or better before reimbursement will be approved.
 Payment will be requisitioned upon presentation of final grades and receipt showing tuition payment. - 3.
 With the exception of extenuating circumstances, certificated employees who receive tuition reimbursement and leave employment within two (2) years of receiving reimbursement shall be required to repay the monies received.
-The employee may pay monies owed directly or they may have the amount deducted from their last pay check.
+The employee may pay monies owed directly or they may have the amount deducted from their last paycheck.
 The entire obligation must be satisfied within six (6) months of the employee leaving CCPS. - 4.
-The total expenditure for this purpose shall not exceed \$2,225 per employee or a total budget limitation of \$466,500 for all requests per year. - 5.
+The total expenditure for this purpose shall not exceed the amounts listed in A above per employee or a total budget limitation of \$500,000 for all requests per year. - 5.
 In the event an employee cannot be reimbursed because of budget limitations, he or she will be paid prior to new claimants in the next fiscal year. - 6.
 Employees approved for courses will be able to participate in a pre-paid tuition reimbursement program with colleges who have agreed to participate with the Charles County Board of Education.
 The employee will pay only the difference between the actual tuition and the amount approved for reimbursement.
 The grade requirements described in Section B, 2 will apply to this pre-paid tuition program.
 If the employee fails to achieve the grades required, the full cost of tuition will be recovered from the employee.

 - C. If a person is teaching out of his or her area of certification and is requested by the Board to take course work to continue teaching in that area, the Board will pay the full tuition cost for subject course work.
-The course work must be approved in advance of the teacher beginning the course in order for this provision to be applied. - D. Employees who participate in paid conferences or workshops offered by the Board through staff development will receive their agreed stipend within 30 days following completion of the workshops or tasks. - E. The Education Association of Charles County will be given an opportunity to present training opportunities for certificated employees, and will forward a list of potential workshops/classes to the Superintendent or his or her designee for approval.
-These trainings may be made available on county and school in-service days with the approval of the Superintendent or his or her designee. - F. The EACC will be allotted one full session at New Teacher Orientation to present a workshop or training to new teachers.
+The course work must be approved in advance of the teacher beginning the course in order for this provision to be applied. - D. Employees who participate in paid conferences or workshops offered by the Board through staff development will receive their agreed stipend within thirty (30) days following completion of the workshops or tasks. - E. Once in every two (2) year period employees may utilize tuition reimbursement and/or staff development funds to attend individualized professional development programs (seminars, conferences, etc.) by securing approval through the office of School Administration. - F. The Education Association of Charles County will be given an opportunity to present training opportunities for certificated employees, and will forward a list of potential workshops/classes to the Superintendent or his or her designee for approval.
+These trainings may be made available on county and school in-service days with the approval of the Superintendent or his or her designee. - G. The EACC will be allotted one full session at New Teacher Orientation to present a workshop or training to new teachers.